 The City of Stoke on Trent Sixth Form College is committed to increasing and widening participation in education and training.
-Applications to attend college courses are actively encouraged from all interested individuals in the local community and beyond who are aged 16-18.
+Applications to attend college courses are actively encouraged from all interested individuals in the local community and beyond who will be aged 16-18 on commencement of their studies at the College.
 Information about financial and learning support will be provided at every stage of the admissions journey.